SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-if-else.md

 In case we omit them, **only the first line** after the **if clause** will be executed.

-Here is an example where dropping the curly brackets changes the order of execution completely:
+Here is an example where removing the curly brackets changes the order of execution completely:
 ```java live
 String color = "red";
 if (color.equals("red"))